-For example, there’s this Icelandic engineer who recorded an album called “Please Don’t Hate Me” by the artist LayLow.
+For example, this Icelandic engineer recorded an album called “Please Don’t Hate Me” by the artist LayLow.
 They had to make do with what they had so he used a Sennheiser MD-421 on her acoustic guitar.

 Now you might be thinking: What?!?
 A dynamic mic for the acoustic guitar?
 That’s going to sound terrible!

 Well, it didn’t, and the songs were so good the album sold in truckloads.
 The fans didn’t care that the acoustic guitar lacked some high-end.
 It sounded cool, and it fit into the bluesy folk sound she was playing.

 Moral of the story?
 It’s the overall sound of the performance and the song, not the distinct technical character of the microphone you choose.